Guinea Pigs Overgrown Teeth

 While lower molars tend to overgrow inwards, upper molars tend to overgrow outwards towards the cheeks.
 The sharp spurs can cause painful sores inside the mouth if they are not filed down.
 Teeth overgrow due to various reasons like illness, improper diet or genetics.
 Some guinea pigs may require dental treatment every few months.

-Dr Sarah Wong, Mount Pleasant Vet Centre (East)
+Dr. Sarah Wong, Mount Pleasant East